NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 In hebrew, the "A" functioned as the first person pronoun prefix, meaning "I".
 "Hayah" means to exist.
 God is saying "I exist" which is a profound statement because that is a unique attribute of God.
 He is the one who exists independently of anyone else, before time and beyond space or any other thing, he always exist.
 He is the self-existent one.

 In verse 15 he tells Moses to call him "Jehovah" (יְהוָה).
 This is another way of saying A'hayah. יְ (y) functioned as the third person masculine pronoun prefix. and הוה (havah) is a synonym to hayah which also means "to exist".
-Thus Yhvh means "He exists"
+Thus Yhvh means "He exists".

+In the greek Septuagint, the authoritative text Jesus quoted 80% of the time, this phrase "I am" is written *ἐγὼ εἰμί* (ego eimi).
+Thus "Ego eimi" was a title of God, equivalent to the name Yahweh/Jehovah, since it is the literal meaning of the divine name.
+This is important to understand when reading passages like [John 8:58](#john-858).

 ## The Cloud Rider